Last Updated on May 29, 2021 by Grow with Bovees

 This is a roller-based lawn edger that can be used to cut the grass in a lawn to the perfect height.
 It can be manual or electric.
 Gas-powered models also work similarly except the starting mechanism is a bit different from their electric counterparts.

-- Create an outline and mark it with chalk or lay out a garden hose pipe or rope if it’s a complicated shape.
+- Create an outline and mark it with chalk or lay out an expandable garden hose pipe or rope if it’s a complicated shape.

 - Cover your feet completely to protect yourself from flying debris and injuries.